pingcap-inc/tidb2dw/README.md

 > 2. Snowflake has a lot of limitations on modifying column type, like Snowflake does not support update column default value, refer to [Snowflake Docs](https://docs.snowflake.com/en/sql-reference/sql/alter-table-column).
 > 3. The type mapping from TiDB to Snowflake is defined [here](./pkg/snowsql/types.go).
 > 4. Should execute at least one DML before DDL or will report error.

+### Redshift
+All DDL which will change the schema of table are supported (except index related), including:

+- Add column
+- Drop column
+- Rename column
+- Drop table
+- Truncate table

+> **Note**
+> 1. The type mapping from TiDB to Redshift is defined [here](./pkg/redshiftsql/types.go).
+> 2. Should execute at least one DML before DDL or will report error.